nitrologic/foundry/foundry.md

 # nitrologic foundry research tool

-A command line application designed to chat and share files with models under test.
+A research tool designed to chat and share files with models under test.

-Warning, models with tool support may write to the forge folder at any time.
+Timestamps in some file names is hex seconds since 1.1.1970.

 ## foundry user interface